 Kaimahi Whare Putunga

-Packhouse workers grade, pack and store crops in horticultural packhouses.
+Packhouse workers grade, pack and store fruit, vegetables and other produce in packhouses.

 Packhouse workers usually earn

-Pay for packhouse workers varies depending on skill, experience and the specific role.
+Pay for packhouse workers varies depending on what they do and where they work.

-- Packhouse workers usually start on minimum wage or a little more.
+- New packhouse workers usually start on the minimum wage.

-- Packhouse workers in positions of responsibility can earn up to $25 an hour.
+- Packhouse workers who supervise others can earn between $22 and $25 an hour.

 - PAYE.net.nz website – use this calculator to convert pay and salary information

 - Employment New Zealand website - information about minimum wage rates